Skuffies/Skuffies/README.md

 ### Hi I'm Skuffies 👋

-Total beginner at everything to do wíth creating/coding games and applications but I try.
-I haven't finished or published anything related here but hope to do so in the future.
+I recently started with both photography and programming.
+I haven't yet finished or published anything but hope to do so in the future.
+With my short experience of using Github I can safely say I like it and will continue to use it.